 Majors and Minors

-Each year over 200 students graduate with a Bachelor of Arts Degree from Purdue's undergraduate program in communication.
-Purdue's School of Communication has long been regarded as one of the finest communication schools in the country with a strong commitment to undergraduate students.
-Precisely because of this dedication to insure the best education possible, the school is enforcing a grade point requirement in order to decrease class size and to increase student contact with faculty.
+Each year, over 200 students graduate with a Bachelor of Arts Degree from Purdue's undergraduate program in Communication.
+Purdue's Brian Lamb School of Communication has long been regarded as one of the finest communication schools in the country with a strong commitment to undergraduate students.
+Because of this dedication to insure the best education possible, the school is enforcing a grade point requirement in order to decrease class size and to increase student contact with faculty.

 All undergraduates begin their studies as pre-communication students and remain in this "major" until completion of the prerequisite courses.
 No other communication class except COM 100 or COM 114 may be taken until students are admitted as a communication major.

 In order to be admitted as a communication major, students need to earn a 3.0 in COM 102, COM 204, and COM 318, and can repeat ONE course, ONE time.
 If you have questions about the GPA requirement you need to meet, please speak with your advisor.

 All communication students receive a Bachelor of Arts degree from the College of Liberal Arts.
 After students have completed the pre-communication requirements with the necessary GPA, they can choose from five different majors:

 Mass Communication (includes professional & journalistic writing; media & society, and media production)

 Public Relations & Strategic Communication (includes PR, advertising, argumentation, & campaigns)

 A general communication major requires 30 credit hours.
 The four other majors, that provide greater depth of study, require 42 hours.